103: Sponsored Student Organization (SSO) Overview & Recognition

-In order to be recognized as a Sponsored Student Organization, the organization must be in formal relationship with a sponsoring unit and:
+In order to be recognized as a Sponsored Student Organization and to receive the associated benefits, the organization must:

 - Complete the registration process on an annual basis that includes:

-- Agree to comply with Standards of Conduct for Recognized Student Organizations and maintain accountability for University policies and guidelines
+- Agree to comply with Standards of Conduct for Recognized Student Organizations (http://arcweb.sos.state.or.us/pages/rules/oars_500/oar_576/576_015.html) and maintain accountability for any applicable University policies, procedures and guidelines

-- Maintain good standing with the University, all governing boards within the University to which the organization belongs and all chartering, sponsoring or governing organizations with whom the organization affiliates.
+- Maintain good standing with the University, all governing boards to which the organization belongs and all chartering, sponsoring or governing organization with whom the organization affiliates